kiboschool/course-pm-and-design/src/lessons/user-flows.md

 After completing this lesson, you will be able to:

-- Create a UX information architecture diagram that illustrates a digital product's pages and heirarchy
+- Create a UX information architecture diagram that illustrates a digital product's pages and hierarchy
 - Use various frameworks including user experience maps and critical user journeys to define a user's experience of a product
-- Collect and use qualitaitve and quantiative measures to track a user's success in a product
+- Collect and use qualitative and quantitative measures to track a user's success in a product